Ovid/zen-of-test-suites/README.md

 in your head, you're couldn't *glance* at the tests to figure out what went where, nor was grepping necessarily going to tell you as tests for particular sections of code were often scattered around multiple test scripts.
-And, of course, I regularly heard the lament that I've heard at many shops with larger codebases: where are the tests for feature *X*?
+And, of course, I regularly hear the lament I've heard at many shops with larger codebases: where are the tests for feature *X*?
 Instead of just sitting down and writing code, the developers are hunting for the tests, wondering if there are any tests for the feature they're working on and, if